cdpxe/CCEAP/documentation/README.md

 #### Main Header

 The main header contains three words.
 The first contains a *Sequence Number* (8 bit), the indicator of how many options headers are attached (*Number of Options*, 8 bits), the length of the destination address in bytes (*Destination Length*, 8 bits) and an unused *Dummy* field (8 bits).
-The following two words contain the destination address (an ASCII value) that is padded with X bytes if short.
+The following two words contain the destination address (an ASCII value) that is padded with `X` bytes if too short for two words.

 ```
+0       8        16       24       32
 +-----------------------------------+
 | Seq.No.| Number | Dest.  | Dummy  |
 |        | Options| Length |(Unused)|